Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: Preliminaries

-We say that a sequence of closed sets $E_i\subset X_i$ converges \emph{in Hausdorff distance} (or \emph{in Hausdorff sense}) to a closed set $F\subset Y$ if there holds convergence in Hausdorff distance in a realization $(Z,\dist_Z)$ of the pmGH convergence as in \autoref{def:GHconvergence}. \end{definition}
+\begin{definition}[Hausdorff convergence] Let $\{ (X_i, \dist_i, \mathfrak{m}_i, x_i) \}_{i\in \N}$ be a sequence of pointed metric measure spaces converging in the pmGH sense to a pointed metric measure space $ (Y, \dist_Y, \mu, y)$.
+Then we say that a sequence of closed sets $E_i\subset X_i$ converges \emph{in Hausdorff distance} (or \emph{in Hausdorff sense}) to a closed set $F\subset Y$ if there holds convergence in Hausdorff distance in a realization $(Z,\dist_Z)$ of the pmGH convergence as in \autoref{def:GHconvergence}. \end{definition}

 It is also possible to define notions of uniform convergence and $H^{1,2}$-strong and weak convergences for sequences of functions of a sequence of spaces $X_i$ converging in pointed measure Gromov--Hausdorff sense.
 We refer the reader to \cite{AmbrosioBrueSemola19, AmbrosioHonda17} for such definitions.